 Both backpacks are designed to charge handheld electronics such as mobile phones, PDAs, GPSs, and digital cameras.
 The is not designed to charge laptops.
 Laptops generally draw more power than backpacks can generate so eventually the battery pack would be completely exhausted.
 Handheld electronics do not draw as much power, so the backup battery is charged up.

-Will just stop for a minute and mention the guys over at vedia translations.
+Will just stop for a minute and mention the guys over at SmilesUnlimited.
 This informative article wouldn't have been possible without their input.
-They are a fantastic Quebec based translation service over in Quebec and they were ready to give me some education on the subject I'm covering.
-Should you be in need of their services, check out their site at http://vediatranslations.com.
+They are a proficient dentist based in Coquitlam over in British Columbia and they were ready to give me some education on the subject I'm covering.
+Should you be in need of their services, check out their site at http://smilesunlimited.ca.
 OK, back to it!

 A 4,400 mAh, 3.6 volt lithium ion battery included along with a generous selection of adapters to fit almost all personal electronics, you might have.
 You can charge the battery back three different ways by the thin film solar cells with an AC adapter or a DC cigarette lighter adapter, all three are included.
 Both backpacks have a generous 1.850 cubic inches of storage space and many pockets for storage of MP3 players cell phones and water bottles.
 The Voltaic backpack can even handle a 3-liter water bladder with hose threaded through the bags wire channels for hands-free sipping.